vanus-labs/docs/content/cloud-docs/source/slack/setup.md

 1. Scroll down, click **Subscribe to bot events** and after, you will be able to click **Add Bot User Event**.
 ![](images/img_9.png)
-2. Select the events you would like to receive.
+2. Select the events you will like to receive.
 ![](images/member_joined.png)
 3. Finally, you can **Save Changes** to complete your configuration.
 ![](images/save%20changes.png)